-Following the critique, an EAP counselor will be given all factual information related to the incident, so that followup referrals or counseling can be facilitated.
+Following the critique, an EAP counselor will be given all factual information related to the incident, so that follow-up referrals or counseling can be facilitated.

 Additionally, following the critique, recommendations can be made relative to operational changes or improvements that will enhance officer safety as well as departmental effectiveness.
+Such recommendations regarding officer safety will be addressed by the director within sixty (60) days.